CycloneDX/guides/SBOM/en/0x20-Lifecycle_Phases.md

 Software Asset Management (SAM) is a set of processes, policies, and procedures that help organizations manage and optimize their software assets throughout their lifecycle.
 SAM involves the identification, acquisition, deployment, maintenance, utilization, and disposal of software assets to ensure compliance with licensing agreements, mitigate risks associated with software usage, and optimize costs.
-SAM is an essential part of IT governance.
+Likewise, IT Asset Management (ITAM) has a similar function, encompassing hardware, software, and other IT assets.
+Unlike the SDLC, which has widely accepted phases, SAM and ITAM lifecycles may vary.
+For example, the lifecycles defined in [ISO/IEC 19770-1:2017](https://www.iso.org/standard/68531.html), which specifies requirements for IT asset management systems, are different from the lifecycles defined in [NIST SP 1800-5](https://csrc.nist.gov/publications/detail/sp/1800-5/final).

-Lifecycle phases in CycloneDX complement both SDLC and SAM processes.
+The out-of-the-box lifecycles provided by enterprise ITAM solutions also vary by vendor and can further be customized by organizations adopting these products.
+Therefore, CycloneDX includes predefined lifecycles that apply to both SDLC and SAM/ITAM, while also providing the flexibility in defining custom lifecycles.
+This allows CycloneDX to be successfully integrated with existing enterprise SAM/ITAM practices.

 <div style="page-break-after: always; visibility: hidden">
 \emptyparagraph